blinksh/blink/docs/advanced/unix-roundup.md

 geo stop
 ```

-This will disconnect all active SSH connections if the device is moved.
+`geo lock` will disconnect all active SSH connections if the device is moved significantly, like someone stealing your device.
 If you only want to enable background tracking for background connections, do:

 ```bash
 geo track